A messy business

 Photo 3: Soak backing to soften the paste

-Apply water to the backing using a sponge or floor mop.
+Apply water to the backing using a sponge or floor mop to ease wallpaper removal.
 This lets you control the amount of water you’re applying each time.
 Let the backing absorb the water for up to 15 minutes.
 You may have to apply water several times to soften the paste.

 Apply the hottest water you can tolerate (wear gloves!) to the wallpaper backing and the remaining facing to soften them and the adhesive underneath.
 The hard part is doing this without damaging the wall surface.
 Plaster walls can take a lot of hot water without a problem.
 But drywall has a paper surface that can be damaged by prolonged contact with water.
 It’s OK to moisten drywall, but don’t keep it wet for longer than 15 minutes at a time.
-Work in small sections so the backing doesn’t dry out before you have a chance to remove it.
+Work in small sections so the backing doesn’t dry out before you have a chance for wallpaper removal.

 Apply the water using a sponge (or a floor mop for the high spots).
 Let the backing absorb the water until it starts to pull away from the wall.
 When the backing softens (use your fingernail or a scraper to check), you’re ready for the next step.